-Boxadors are considered as some of the most energetic breeds out there that love to socialize, interact, and play.
-They make excellent family pets since they love being surrounded by people and are very protective of their caretakers.
+Boxadors are considered an energetic breed that loves to socialize, interact, and play.
+They make excellent family pets that love being surrounded by people and are very protective of their caretakers.

-They can also get along with most pets in the house with some training.
-Boxadors are also great with children of all ages but do need supervision with toddlers and young kids.
+They also get along with most pets in the house when provided with proper training and socialization.
+Boxadors are also great with children of all ages but need supervision with toddlers and young kids.

-Most Boxadors are medium to large-sized dogs with an athletic body structure.
-They generally stand on the higher end of both the weight and height scale.
+Most Boxadors are medium to large-sized dogs with athletic bodies.
+They generally on the higher end of the weight and height scale.

-Although they’re considered as a healthy breed, Boxadors do tend to have a higher predisposition to suffering from diseases faced by both Labs and Boxers.
-But with some precaution and assessment, these can be easily avoided.
+Although generally a healthy breed, Boxadors do tend to have a higher predisposition to suffering from diseases faced by both Labs and Boxers.
+But with some precautions, they are avoidable.

 Here’s some history into how the Boxador breed came into being:

 History of Boxadors

 Although there’s no accurate record of when the first Boxadors came into existence, there are some reports that give a reasonably good estimate.
 The crossbreeding of Labradors and Boxers begin during the 1990s in the US.

 Labrador Retrievers are the most popular and successful breeds of the USA.
 First brought from England during 1917, there are now an estimated 88,500+ Labs in the USA alone as of 2017.
 Also, approximately 60-70% of guide dogs in the USA are Labrador Retrievers.

 Due to their friendly temperament and an exceptional sense of smell, Labradors have made their way into American hearts.
 They can be found in almost every kind of American household and are widely used by handicapped and anti-narcotic forces.